MedAX365/MedAX-Docs/content/en/Setup/Staff/staff-list.md

 If the staff member is appointed as a cashier, you can determine the bank accounts in which cash is deposited according to the facility and currency type.

----
-## **Privileges**

-In 'Staff' session, you can determine the privileges about cancelling specific transactions and updating dates for transactions.

-### **Cancel Transactions**

-You can define what type of transaction can be cancelled and who can cancel the transaction.
-Click the 'New'.
-Then choose an employee from staff and select a transaction type.

-### **Transaction Date Privilage**

-You can give privilige to an employee.
-The employee also can modify the date on the transaction specified in the 'Type' column.
-The date range that is allowed to be changed can be created with 'Days before' and 'Days after' column by entering the day numbers.

----

-## **Change Default Facility**

-You can select your facility that you work in and set as default.
-For example, a front office representative will see the facility set by default in the facility area during the outpatient registration session when admitting patients.